 Mesh network requires at least one valid uplink (wired or 3G) connection.
 Any provisioned OAW-IAP that has a valid uplink (wired or 3G) functions as a mesh portal, and the OAW-IAP without an Ethernet link functions as a mesh point.
 The mesh portal can also act as a Virtual Controller.
-A Mesh portal (MPP) uses its uplink connection to reach the switch, a mesh point, or establishes an all wireless path to the mesh portal.
 Mesh portals and mesh points are also known as mesh nodes, a generic term used to describe OAW-IAPs configured for mesh.